 - Empty Template: This spreadsheet contains all of the columns in the basic export, but it does not export your existing modifiers.
 This is the best export type to use if you only want to add new modifiers and you do not want to edit your existing modifiers.
 This selection also lets you choose Additional Fields if you want to add advanced details to your modifiers:

 Working in the Modifier Spreadsheet

-The basic exported modifier spreadsheet works as so:
+The basic exported modifier spreadsheet works using the fields listed below.

 - Lines 1-19 in the spreadsheet provide instructions on how to use the sheet.
 You can leave them there or delete them, but no action is required for those lines.

 - Modifier Class Name*: Column A; This is the grouping that your specific modifiers will fall under.
 For example, Cheese Types, Size, and Dressing Choice could all be modifier classes.